-As the Chairman of Asia Pacific Memory Sports Council, he successfully organized the 26th World Memory Championships as well as the 9th World Mind Mapping Championships in 2017.
+As the founder and president of Asia Pacific Memory Sports Council, he successfully organized the 26th-31st World Memory Championships as well as the 9th-14th World Mind Mapping Championships in China.

 As the Asia President for Tony Buzan Group now, he exclusively owns and manages all certification and training business under the brand of Tony Buzan in all Asia region.